-Among Anne Azéma’s teaching activities are master classes, seminars, and residencies at conservatories and universities here and abroad.
+Among Anne’s extensive teaching activities are master classes, seminars, and residencies at conservatories and universities here in the US and abroad.
 She has contributed articles to scholarly and general audience publications and was the Robert M. Trotter Distinguished Visiting Professor at the University of Oregon, Eugene in 2012 and 2020.
-She has been invited to lecture at New York University, Harvard University, the Massachusetts Institute of Technology, Brandeis and Boston University, and is currently a faculty member at the Longy School of Music of Bard College.
-In 2017, she was presented with the Distinguished Artist Award of the Saint Botolph Foundation, Boston.
-Her second film appearance in received two prizes at the Montréal FIFA (2014).
-She has taught at the Fondazione Cini, Venice (2015); the Fondazione Benetton, Treviso (2016) ; the Schola Cantorum, Basel (2015).
-Anne Azéma’s next collaboration with the label Harmonia Mundi grew from two programs of early American music commissioned in 2018 by the Philarmonie de Paris.
+She has been invited to lecture at New York University, Harvard University, Massachusetts Institute of Technology, Brandeis and Boston University, Boston College, the Fondazione Benetton, Fondazioni Cini, and the Schola Cantorum Basiliensis.